osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/metadata/metadata.md

 If you enable diagnostics in [General configuration](xref:GeneralConfiguration), metadata are included in the diagnostics streams ([Stream count](xref:StreamCount), [IO rate](xref:IORate), [Error rate](xref:ErrorRate)) together with `ComponentId` and `ComponentType`.

-The adapter may also send its own stream metadata not including health and diagnostics streams.
+The adapter may also send its own stream metadata that does not include health and diagnostics streams.
 For more information about what custom metadata is included in each stream, see the user guide for your adapter.

 **Note:**